neckutrek/practice/cpp/daily_practice.md

 # C++11
 - **Move semantics**

-*move semantics* = swap resource pointers (handles) between x and the temporary, and then let the temporary's destructor destruct x's original resource
+*move semantics* = swap resource pointers (handles) between x and the temporary, and then let the temporary's destructor destruct x's original resource.
+Problem: if the destructor has side effects and the old value of x drifts through furthers moves, it's hard to say when or if it's desctructor will be called.
+Therefore, any part of an object's destruction that has side effects should be performed explicitly in the rvalue reference overload of the copy assignment operator.

 > Rvalue references allow a function to branch at compile time (via overload resolution) on the condition "Am I being called on an lvalue or an rvalue?"